-4.10 Foam Monitors
+4.10.
+Foam Monitors

-Monitors to be FM Approved for use with fire-fighting foam shall meet all requirements of this standard and shall also be evaluated per the applicable sections of FM Approval Standard Class 5130, Foam Extinguishing Systems.
-FM Approvals offers Approval of foam systems only - not components.
-Components are considered Approved only when they are used in a system that they have been specifically evaluated/tested with.
+Monitors to be certified for use with fire-fighting foam shall meet all requirements of this standard and shall also be evaluated per the applicable sections of FM 5130, Foam Extinguishing Systems.
+Only foam systems are certified - not components.
+Components are considered certified only when they are used in a system that they have been specifically evaluated/tested with.
 At minimum, a foam system must include a concentrate, a proportioner, and a discharge device.
 A monitor assembly complete with a specified master stream nozzle is considered the discharge device.
 As such, the monitor assembly manufacturer shall determine a suitable concentrate and proportioner to be evaluated/tested for use with their device.
-If the concentrate is not FM Approved, topside fire performance testing will be required per FM 5130, Section 4.1.
+If the concentrate is not certified, topside fire performance testing will be required per FM 5130, Section 4.1.
 Per FM 5130, Section 4.3, the monitor assembly must demonstrate the capability to generate foam of sufficiently similar quality as compared to that which was fire tested, throughout its operating range.

-4.11 Automatic Oscillating and Electrically Operated Monitors
+4.11.
+Automatic Oscillating and Electrically Operated Monitors

-4.11.1 Oscillating Flanges
+4.11.1.
+Oscillating Flanges